artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 ## Exercise 4
 Consider a computer with a main memory of 4MB, addressable by bytes, equipped with a 2KB cache, with lines of 512B.
-The cache is direct-mapped and uses write allocation.
+The cache is direct-mapped and uses write-allocation.
 The following code is to be executed:

 ```
 int A[1024];